wp-plugins/spider-faq/readme.txt

 4.2.1  Background.Choose whether to have a background or not.
 If yes, select a background color and choose whether to apply gradient or not.
 If you choose to apply gradient, you will also need to select the gradient direction (from top to bottom, from left to right, or centered) and the two extreme points of the linear color gradient.

-4.2.2  Text color.Choose the color of the title text.
+4.2.2  Text color.Choose the color of the title text for FAQ section.

 4.2.3  Font size.
-Define the font size of the title text.
+Define the font size of the title text for FAQ section.

 4.2.4  Margin.
 Specify the spaces (top, right, bottom, and left) outside the title box border, between the border and other elements surrounding the box(e.g. “10 5 15 20”).